woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 #### graph
 As mentioned earlier, to display the relationships between branches and commits, we can use the `--graph` flag.
 This flag shows a 'graph' of the commits, or the relationship between branches and commits.
-Combining this with `--oneline` flag we showed above, makes for a very clean and concise git log.
+Combining this with the `--oneline` flag we showed above, makes for a very clean and concise git log.

 (Try this out yourself and see what happens!)